 5) High Energy Batteries

-- High Energy Batteries Limited is an India company which manufacture batteries.
+- High Energy Batteries Limited is an India company that manufactures batteries.
 The company has a market cap of $609.54 million.

 - The Firm operates through two divisions: Aerospace, Naval, and Power System Batteries, and Lead Acid Storage Batteries.